Montana Trans Camp 2!

 What is Trans Camp?

-It's a free, 4-day, 3-night group tent camping event for two-spirit, trans, and nonbinary adults!Our goal is to create trans joy, community, connection to each other, and connection to nature.
-We do that by providing a special transnormative space in beautiful life-giving natural surroundings with some pretty cool people.We find that creating a two-spirit, trans, & nonbinary community together is amazingly liberating. <3
+Montana Trans Camp 2 is a FREE, 3-day, 2-night group tent camping event for two spirit, trans, and nonbinary adults!The goal of this camping trip is to create trans joy, trans community, connection to each other, and connection to nature.
+That happens through a special transnormative space in beautiful life-giving nature with some pretty cool people!Montana Trans Camp (1) happened in May 2024 and you can check out the Instagram for some ideas of what it was like! <3

 Who is Trans Camp for?